 Where the changes have the effect of adding a new specification or other artifact which is completely compatible with the current release, an enhancement release is made.

 Where changes actually alter semantics of existing artefacts (other than for minor error corrections), a new major release is declared.
 Such changes would normally be grouped into as few such releases as possible.

 As with pre-1.0 releases, change management will remain a disciplined process.
 Two types of online document, the Problem Report (PR) and the Change Request (CR), are used to track problems and changes.
 These are used as follows:

 From Release 1.0 on, the way CRs are processed will change slightly.
-All changes to the specifications, apart from document text changes (e.g. improving explanations, fixing typos) will be signalled to the community via the openehr-technical mailing list, and a period of time given for the community to inspect the proposed changes and provide feedback.
+All changes to the specifications, apart from document text changes (e.g. improving explanations, fixing typos) will be signalled to the community on the Discourse site specifications category, and a period of time given for the community to inspect the proposed changes and provide feedback.
 This is particularly aimed at allowing implementers to indicate the knock-on effects of changes.
 In the process of such discussions it may turn out that the proposed change will not go ahead, or that it will go ahead in a later release than originally planned.
 In this way, the community will be able to ensure that releases into the future remain stable and occur at a reasonable rate.